jparkington/Project-Gambit/README.md

 ### Probability Distributions for Chess Moves

+Probability distributions offer a potential solution to the scaling problem.
+Instead of blindly traversing the entire sequence, we could use probability distributions to guide the traversal process, focusing on the most promising parts of the sequence first.
+This approach is akin to a probabilistic search algorithm, which uses probability information to guide the search process.

 In Project Scotch, the `Position` class includes information about the legal moves from a position.
 This information could be used to construct a probability distribution for the moves from each position, based on the frequency of each move in the database of Grandmaster-level games.

 This would involve modifying the `Parser` class to extract not only the positions but also the moves from the PGN files.
 The `Matcher` class could then be modified to use these probability distributions to guide the LCS algorithm, favoring sequences of positions that are more likely according to the probability distributions.